 You must also consider the level of care you can give your furry friends.
 Are you gone for most of the day, or do you enjoy time-consuming hobbies that Fido can't ride along for?
 Pets require lots of attention, and you don't want them to languish at home.
 Don't forget that every pet you add to your collection is going to result in additional cost in the form of food, toys, vet bills and so on.

-Because there is no clear-cut rule as to how many pets is too many, consider the space that you have available and the care you will be able to give your furry friends.
-Animal hoarding is (perhaps surprisingly) a very real thing — there are even televisions shows about it!
-Some experts define it as the point when you no longer have the ability to adequately care for your pets because you are overwhelmed by sheer volume.
+Incidentally, animal hoarding is (perhaps surprisingly) a very real thing — there are even TV shows about it!
+Some experts define it as the point when you no longer have the ability to adequately care for your pets because you're overwhelmed by sheer volume.
 We've all seen the stories on the evening news of the woman housing 27 cats — you don't want to be that person.

-This could all be a moot point if your apartment has a cap on the number of pets that it allows in the first place.
-Landlords that accept multiple pets may only allow one dog per apartment, but would permit several smaller animals, such as cats or fish.
+This could all be a moot point if your apartment or rental home sets a cap on the number of pets that it allows.
+Landlords that accept multiple pets may only allow one dog per apartment but may permit several smaller animals, such as cats or fish.